 Spend the night in Port Angeles if you like.
 Most of the lodging options here are national chains like Days Inn or smaller local motels.
 The Royal Victorian Motel is one of the best of the bunch.
 In the morning, make the two-hour drive to Hoh, one of the largest rainforests in the U.S.

 PRO TIP: There aren’t many places to eat between Port Angeles and Hoh Rain Forest, so plan accordingly.
-The small town of Forks does have a few sit-down restaurants and a Subway sandwich shop.
+Forks does have a few sit-down restaurants and a Subway sandwich shop inside a gas station.

 The Hoh Rain Forest gets about 128 inches of rain annually, making it one of the rainiest places in the lower 48 states.
 Hoh is part of the national park, and it has a visitor center.